 Gives a voice to residents either through the P&T council or directly into the Association/NAC.

 Enhances the role of P&T Councils and its links via the Associations to the Unitary decision makers.
 (Should also help P&TC recruitment by recognition of their relevance by residents)

+Reflects the rural pattern and profile of East Sussex, ensuring the voice of rural communities is heard and policy and service delivery is rural proofed.

 Increases transparency and audit trail of actions from identifying local priorities to actions by the unitary. (using consistent and appropriate governance and process).